danielmoi/vim-tute/lessons/99-next-steps.md

   - this removes the complexity of setting up code formatting etc
 - learn the capabilities of Vim, instead of adding plugins all the time

+- navigation is about the CURSOR position, relative to the PAGE (current view port on the file)

 ---
 ## Resources